aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

     which case, use this flag).

 ``-c CLASSPATH``, ``--class CLASSPATH``
-    Use the given class, as a Python dotted import path, as the handler class for SMTP events.
+    Use the given class, as a Python dotted import path, as the :ref:`handler class <handlers>` for SMTP events.
 This class can process received messages and do other actions during the SMTP dialog.
 Uses a debugging handler by default.

 ``-s SIZE``, ``--size SIZE``
     Restrict the total size of the incoming message to ``SIZE`` number of